Subbuteo Tribute Website.

 The later self-assembly version of the set has a sheet showing how to construct the tower.

-Note the "table soccer" sub heading on the above "red-logo box".
+Note the "table soccer" sub heading on both the above "red-logo" and "green-logo" boxes.

 61209: Three orange "Espana" Adidas Tango balls.